 Practice.
 Practice.
 Practice.

 It takes time to learn good Typography, and even more time to master it.
 Don't be afraid to try new things, practice, and find your particular style.

-If you ever want feedback, you can share your design with us in my free Facebook group, Marketing Through Design.
+If you ever want feedback, you can share your design with us in my free Facebook group, Blogging with Purpose.
 I'm happy to give you constructive feedback you can use to help you improve your typography.

 Typography Is ART!

 Once you understand the rules behind good Typography, you can use that knowledge to break them in artistic ways.
 Typography is an art form and it should be treated as such.

 I'm really looking forward to teaching you everything that I know about Typography in this course - even the not so exciting bits.

 Learn how your choice in typography affects your graphics and business as a whole + how to create polished graphics that attract customers and promote sales.